privacysandbox/protected-auction-services-docs/inference-explainers/inference_api.md

 Ad techs may want to delete stale models to free up memory for the inference sidecar.
 This can be accomplished by removing stale model entries from the model configuration file.
 During the periodic fetching process, the inference service checks whether any loaded model is absent from the configuration file.
 If such models are found, they are deleted from the inference sidecar.

 For example, consider the inference service receiving its first model configuration file at time A, which instructs it to load “pcvr_v1” into the inference sidecar.
-At time B, if “pcvr_v1” is no longer needed and “pcvr_v2” is required instead, Ad techs can upload a new model configuration file to the cloud bucket.
-This operation will remove “pcvr_v1” from internal storage (since it is no longer listed in the configuration file) and attempt to load “pcvr_v2” from the cloud bucket.
+At time B, if “pcvr_v1” is no longer needed and “pcvr_v2” is required instead, ad techs can upload a new model configuration file to the cloud bucket.
+This operation will remove “pcvr_v1” from the inference sidecar (since it is no longer listed in the configuration file) and attempt to load “pcvr_v2” from the cloud bucket.
 In other words, the inference sidecar synchronizes its internal model storage with the updated configuration file.

 Time A